Revine-dev/Backend-Deliveroo/README.md

 # Backend-Deliveroo

-Used only for send json content : https://backend-deliveroo-revine.herokuapp.com
+Used only for send JSON content : https://backend-deliveroo-revine.herokuapp.com

 🖥 Languages :